On the extremal length of the hyperbolic metric: Introduction

 For an orientable closed surface \( S \) of genus \( g \geq 2 \), there is a correspondence between its hyperbolic structures and Riemann surface structures.
 As a result, the Teichm\"uller space \( \T \) can be viewed either as the space of marked hyperbolic surfaces or marked Riemann surfaces.
 For any closed curve \( \gamma \subset S \), one can consider both its hyperbolic length and extremal length, with the latter offering a natural notion of length in the context of Riemann surfaces.

 Bonahon introduced the notion of geodesic currents \cite{Bonahon}.
-By assigning so-called the Liouville current $L_{X}$ to each point of $X\in\T$, Teichm\"uller space $\T$ naturally embeds into the space of geodesic currents, which we denote by $\curr$.
+By assigning the so-called Liouville current $L_{X}$ to each point of $X\in\T$, Teichm\"uller space $\T$ naturally embeds into the space of geodesic currents, which we denote by $\curr$.
 In this paper, a {\em multi-curve} means a family of (simple or non-simple) closed curves.
 Every multi-curve naturally corresponds to a current, and hence we may consider weights on it.
-Let us summarize the work of Bonahon. \begin{thm}[Bonahon \cite{Bonahon}] The following statements hold. \begin{enumerate} \item The set of weighted multi-curves is dense in \( \curr \). \item The geometric intersection number $i(\cdot, \cdot)$ of closed curves extends continuously to \( \curr\times \curr \). \item For a closed curve \( \gamma \) and a Liouville current \( L_{X} \), we have \( i(L_{X}, \gamma) = \ell_{X}(\gamma), \) where \( \ell_{X}(\gamma) \) is the hyperbolic length of \( \gamma \). \item $i(L_{X},L_{X})=\pi\mathrm{Area}(X)/2$ for any $X\in\T$, where $\mathrm{Area}(X)=2\pi|\chi(S)|$ is the hyperbolic area of $X$, and $\chi(S)$ is the Euler characteristics of $S$ which depends only on the topology of $S$. \end{enumerate} \end{thm}
+Let us summarize the work of Bonahon. \begin{thm}[Bonahon \cite{Bonahon}] The following statements hold. \begin{enumerate} \item The set of weighted multi-curves is dense in \( \curr \). \item The geometric intersection number $i(\cdot, \cdot)$ of closed curves extends continuously to \( \curr\times \curr \). \item For a closed curve \( \gamma \) and a Liouville current \( L_{X} \), we have \( i(L_{X}, \gamma) = \ell_{X}(\gamma), \) where \( \ell_{X}(\gamma) \) is the hyperbolic length of \( \gamma \). \item $i(L_{X},L_{X})=\pi\mathrm{Area}(X)/2$ for any $X\in\T$, where $\mathrm{Area}(X)=2\pi|\chi(S)|$ is the hyperbolic area of $X$, and $\chi(S)$ is the Euler characteristic of $S$ which depends only on the topology of $S$. \end{enumerate} \end{thm}

-Mart\'inez-Granado and Thurston \cite{GT} observed that many of ``length functions'', which measure the length of closed curves on the surface $S$, extend continuously to the space $\curr$.
+See, for example, \cite{GT, zbMATH07539256} for beautiful applications of geodesic currents.
+Mart\'inez-Granado and Thurston \cite{GT} observed that many ``length functions'', which measure the length of closed curves on the surface $S$, extend continuously to the space $\curr$.
 In particular, they showed that for any $X\in\T$, the square root of the extremal length function $\sqext(\cdot)$ gives a continuous function $\sqext:\curr\to\R$.
+The notion of extremal length is known to be important in Teichm\"uller theory, see for example \cite{Gardiner-Masur, Kerckhoff, zbMATH06384016, sibling} and references therein.
 This note aims to prove the following, which contains a conjecture of Mart\'inez-Granado and Thurston.

 \begin{thm}[{c.f. \cite[Conjecture 4.18]{GT}}] For any $X\in\T$ and $\mu\in\curr$, we have